Photo by Innerbody Research

 You can read more about these studies in the products’ full reviews, linked under each product breakdown in this guide.

-No nootropic pills are created equally, so it’s hard to say they’re all safe.
-Many are safe for healthy adults who don’t take any prescription medication, but that leaves out two-thirds of all U.S. adults, according to Georgetown University’s Health Policy Institute.38 And nootropics can also interact with other supplements, so you’ll want to cross-check ingredient lists.
-As with any supplement, we encourage you to talk to your doctor before starting a nootropic to ensure it doesn’t interfere with any conditions you have or medications you take.
+Nootropic supplements aren’t created equally, so it’d be wrong to make a broad statement that they’re all safe.
+Many should be safe for healthy adults who aren’t taking any prescription medication, but that leaves out two-thirds of all U.S. adults, according to Georgetown University’s Health Policy Institute.38 And, even if you don’t take a regular prescription, nootropics can also interact with other supplements, so it’s important to cross-check ingredient lists.
+As with any supplement, we recommend you talk to your doctor before starting a nootropic to ensure it doesn’t interfere with any conditions you have or medications you take.

 Our top recommendations generally use ingredients in safe doses for most people.
-They err on the side of caution and are more likely to under-dose than overload your system with the latest and greatest botanicals, which is frustrating in practice but better for you in the long term.
+They err on the side of caution and are more likely to under-dose than overload your system, which is frustrating for efficacy but better for you in the long term.
 This isn’t the case for every supplement — we’ll point out which ones to approach with extra caution in our product breakdowns — but, in general, you’re more likely to experience fewer effects than a laundry list of side effects.

 Side effects and contraindications are always a possibility, though.
 Some ingredients cause more side effects than others.
 (Since many nootropics have at least 90mg of caffeine, we recommend curtailing your coffee and tea consumption until you know how this new energy source affects you.)
 Keep an eye out for things like headaches, stomach aches, and dizziness when you’re starting a nootropic.
 If you find these symptoms don’t go away after a day or two of use, stop using them and contact your doctor.
 It may be a poor ingredient fit, or nootropics might just not be a good idea for you.

 Caffeine, for example, is an addictive stimulant (as you may know if you drink a cup of coffee each morning and don’t feel right without it), whereas NAC regulates the amount of glutamate released by your body.
-Cycling NAC prevents building a tolerance, which can have effects on your mood — like an inability to feel pleasure — whereas cycling caffeine can keep you from developing a dependency on it.
+Cycling NAC prevents building a tolerance, which can have effects on your mood, whereas cycling caffeine can keep you from developing a dependency on it.79

 Psychiatric and neurological medications can cause some of the biggest problems when combined with nootropics.
-(We’ll explore this in more depth shortly.)
+(We’ll explore this in more depth momentarily.)
 You should also avoid nootropic supplements if you’re taking:

 Likewise, several conditions can be exacerbated by nootropic supplements.
-Not every nootropic will affect all of these conditions, but if you have anything listed below, be particularly cautious about starting a nootropic.
+Not every nootropic will affect all of these conditions, but if you have any of the health concerns listed below, be particularly cautious about starting a nootropic:

 Nootropics also don’t interact well with drugs or alcohol.
 Some nootropics may be safe to have alcohol in moderation (such as a glass of wine with dinner) while taking it, but it’s generally best not to combine the two for your liver’s sake.
 Ingredients like green tea extract can cause liver inflammation, which is exacerbated by alcohol.39 Recreational drugs generally increase either dopamine, serotonin, or glutamate (inhibiting GABA), so adding nootropic ingredients that do the same thing can lead to side effects like tremors or worse.

-Studies on individual products — such as the self-funded study on Mind Lab Pro — regularly find that nootropics work best for the over-30 crowd.
+Studies on individual products — such as the self-funded studies on Mind Lab Pro — regularly find that nootropics work best for the over-30 crowd.
 This doesn’t mean that they can’t help college students or young professionals, but because your 20s are generally some of your healthiest years, there’s less age-related dysfunction for the nootropics to address.
 One of our 25-year-old testers who tried Thesis, for example, found that it supported their focus and clear thinking as much as — if not more than — a 37-year-old peer tester.
-Like all other factors, age can make a difference, but your youth alone won’t keep you from getting something out of a nootropic supplement.
+Like all other factors, age can make a difference, but your age alone won’t guarantee you do or don’t find benefit from a nootropic supplement.

 If you have a psychiatric condition — even mild depression or generalized anxiety disorder — you are more likely to experience negative side effects or worsening symptoms by taking a nootropic.
 This is especially true if you take neurological or psychiatric medications, which act on the same neurotransmitters as nootropics.
 Having too much of any neurotransmitters is just as bad as not having enough and can lead to unpleasant side effects like headaches, stomach aches, tremors, or serious complications like serotonin syndrome.40

-Best overall, best for brain health, best for stress and anxiety, and best for studying
+Best overall, best for brain health, best for stress and anxiety, best for studying, and best non-stimulant option

-Generally, each product contains fewer than 10 ingredients, including caffeine and L-theanine.
+Generally, each product contains fewer than ten ingredients, including the optional caffeine and L-theanine.
 (You can read more about the individual ingredient breakdowns in our full review of Thesis.)
 However, there are clear goals for each formula:

 Our testers found that Clarity gave them the biggest effects, with a significant boost to their focus great for a several-hour study session, but some experienced a sense of dissociation or a headache as it wore off.
-One tester ultimately preferred Logic for a subtler, longer-term sense of clarity and better memory recall.
+Two testers ultimately preferred Logic for a subtler, longer-term sense of clarity and better memory recall, with one of them finding it helped with their ADHD symptoms.

 If you aren’t sure where to start, you can take a short quiz on Thesis’ website to determine which one would be best for you.
 Most quiz results offer more than one formula in the form of a starter kit.
 This kit allows you to try each blend for a week to see how they affect you, eventually choosing one (or more) to become your daily nootropic.
 You can also continue to receive the starter kit on a subscription basis and use different nootropics for different situations.